cristianCanek/ATtiny85/README.md

 ![10-to-6 pin adapter](Misc/10-to-6_pin_adapter.png)

-... or even use dupont connectors and following the next diagram without using the adapter:
+... another option is to use Dupont cables and follow the next diagram without using any adapter:

 ![10-to-6 pin diagram](Misc/10-to-6_pin_diagram.png)